The Salters' Halls

 Bombing of the Hall in the Second World War

 It was decided in 1810 that the Hall at St. Swithins that had stood for 142 years was no longer suitable for the Company requirements and a new Hall was designed.
-The Foundation stone of the fifth building was laid down on the same site and the new Hall was completed in 1827.
+The Foundation stone of the sixth building was laid down on the same site and the new Hall was completed in 1827.
 On 10th and 11th of May 1941, Salters' Hall was bombed by German aircraft and most of the Hall destroyed once again.

 The Current Hall

-Following the destruction of the fifth building, The Salters' Company was without a Hall for 35 years until 1976 when the current Hall, based on an original concept by Sir Basil Spence, was opened by HRH the Duke of Kent.
+Following the destruction of the sixth building, The Salters' Company was without a Hall for 35 years until 1976 when the current Hall, based on an original concept by Sir Basil Spence, was opened by HRH the Duke of Kent.
 In the intervening period, the Company was based at 36 Portland Place in the West End, where it remained until the completion of the new Hall.
 Livery dinners had to be conducted in other Companies' Halls, of which the Ironmongers was the most frequently used.
 The current Hall is one of the only Livery Halls in the City to have been built in a truly contemporary style and has provided The Salters' Company with a magnificent ash panelled Banqueting Hall, Committee and Court Rooms and office accommodation.